feklee/pdf2dcim/README.md

-pdf4cam converts PDF files so that they can be viewed inside a digital camera as JPEG images.
+pdf4cam converts PDF documents so that they can be viewed inside a digital camera as JPEG images.
 It has been tested with a Ricoh GRⅢ.

 License